 The climate crisis is the defining challenge of our lifetimes.
 Confronting it demands all of us working together to reimagine and build a different kind of world — one that is just, equitable, and livable for us and for generations to come.
-As the coronavirus pandemic continues to ravage our country, we must rebuild in a way that mitigates against future disasters.
 Here’s Dayenu’s roadmap for how the American Jewish community can help build such a world:

 Mobilize the American Jewish community for bold political action.
 We show up when communities on the frontlines of the crisis need support, when students strike, when Congress is positioned to pass a bill, and when the broader climate movement lifts up its collective voice.

 Press candidates and elected officials to take real action.
 We build relationships with elected officials and candidates for office to make sure they know where we stand.
 We educate them — and voters — about what’s at stake, and we challenge them to be bold leaders in pursuit of climate solutions.
-For example, as part of our Chutzpah 2020 campaign, we mobilized hundreds of Jewish volunteers to contact more than 800,000 climate-concerned voters in key states.
-And post-election, you can join the Chutzpah campaign as we urge the Biden Administration and Members of Congress to take seven specific climate actions.
+For example, as part of our Chutzpah 20202 campaign, we mobilized hundreds of Jewish volunteers to contact thousands of climate-concerned voters in key states.

 End fossil fuel finance.
 Fossil fuel companies own massive oil, gas, and coal reserves that must stay underground and unburned if we are going to avoid irreversible, devastating climate change.
 That’s why we’re joining with partners to launch a campaign to end financial backing for the fossil fuel industry, focused on re-aligning Jewish institutional investments and calling on banks and investment houses like JP Morgan Chase and BlackRock to stop financing extraction.